 Here is a quick look at the ingredients.
 It is to understand why these specific ingredients were chosen.
 To get the full recipe, go to the recipe card below.

-Green Beans – Green beans have tons of fiber, Vitamin A, Vitamins C and K, and Folate, among other nutrients.
-But, where they shine the most is their Silica content.
-Green beans are packed with silicon dioxide which is so important for hair and can help in the fight against Alzheimer’s!
+Green Beans – Green beans have tons of fiber, Vitamin A, Vitamin C and K, and Folate, among other nutrients.
+But where they shine the most is their Silica content.
+Green beans are packed with silicon dioxide, which is so important for hair and can help in the fight against Alzheimer’s!
 Choose green beans without brown spots.
 Source: Cleveland Clinic and Livestrong.

 Avocado Oil – Although it’s optional in this pressure cooker green beans recipe, it adds good fats to this recipe.
 This helps absorb some of the essential nutrients in the green beans.
 Plus, it adds so much flavor to the green beans.
 Source: NHS.